Last Updated on: 25th November 2023, 04:02 pm

 How Loneliness Shortens A Parrot’s Life

-According to the University of Veterinary Medicine, social isolation shortens the life of parrots due to the chronic stress it causes them.
-This is evident in the length of a parrot’s telomeres.
+According to the University of Veterinary Medicine, social isolation reduces the longevity of parrots due to chronic stress.
+This is evident in the length of their telomeres.

-Telomeres are specialized DNA complexes, serving as protective caps on the ends of linear chromosomes.
-They protect chromosomes from erosion.
-The longer the telomeres are, the better they can protect the chromosomes.
+Telomeres are specialized DNA complexes serving as protective caps on the ends of linear chromosomes that protect against erosion.
+The longer the telomeres, the better they can protect the chromosomes.

-Telomeres naturally shorten as organisms age and the body wears down.
-However, during the study, researchers observed that the telomere length of a 9-year-old single parrot was the same as a paired parrot that was 23 years its senior.
-Additionally, 4 of the 45 parrots died non-traumatically, all of them single pets.
+Researchers noted that the telomere length of a 9-year-old single parrot was the same as that of a paired parrot that was 23 years older.
+Also, 4 of the 45 parrots died non-traumatically, all single pets.

-Researchers believe that isolation greatly ages parrots.
-This is through the destruction of cellular material and the reduction of telomere length.
-Stress, a feeling that manifests itself through physical tension and discomfort, weakens defenses at a cellular level.
-The result will eventually be biological disequilibrium.
-So, lonely parrots age faster.
+Stress is a feeling that manifests through physical tension and discomfort that weakens the defenses at a cellular level.
+The result will be biological disequilibrium, so lonely parrots age faster.